Language:

 To achieve this point, the employer must meet ALL of the following:

-• Where AI systems are involved in work, employers must create explainability mechanisms such as transparency reports or question and answer processes that allow workers to understand both the model behaviour of the system as a whole and specific decisions.[8]
+• Where AI systems are involved in work, employers must create explainability mechanisms such as transparency reports, question and answer processes, and measures to ensure human oversight that allow workers to understand both the model behaviour of the system as a whole and specific decisions.[10]

 • Workers must not be subject to excessive data collection practices and should be informed about the data that is being collected about them.
 Employers must apply the principle of data minimisation (collecting the minimum amount of personal data required to fulfil a legitimate purpose) in their collection processes.